MrGhostlyOrb/countdown-widget/README.md

 # Countdown Widget

-This is a simple countdown widget for android 12.
+This is a simple countdown widget for Android 12.

 ## How to use